-Meng Ye^{1,} and David Vanderbilt1
+Meng Ye^{} and David Vanderbilt

-1Department of Physics & Astronomy, Rutgers University, Piscataway, New Jersey 08854, USA
+Department of Physics & Astronomy, Rutgers University, Piscataway, New Jersey 08854, USA (Received 11 February 2016; published 4 April 2016)

-(Dated: February 12, 2016)

 The search for new ferroelectric (FE) materials holds promise for broadening our understanding of FE mechanisms and extending the range of application of FE materials.
 Here we investigate a class of ABO_3 and $A_2BB'O_6$ materials that can be derived from the X_2O_3 corundum structure by mixing two or three ordered cations on the X site.
 Most such corundum derivatives have a polar structure, but it is unclear whether the polarization is reversible, which is a requirement for a FE material.
 In this paper, we propose a method to study the FE reversal path of materials in the corundum derivative family.
 We first categorize the corundum derivatives into four classes and show that only two of these allow for the possibility of FE reversal.
 We then calculate the energy profile and energy barrier of the FE reversal path using first-principles density functional methods with a structural constraint.
 Furthermore, we identify several empirical measures that can provide a rule of thumb for estimating the energy barriers.
 Finally, the conditions under which the magnetic ordering is compatible with ferroelectricity are determined.
 These results lead us to predict several potentially new FE materials.